 Toni Breidinger: The First Arab American Female Driver in NASCAR History

 Born to German and Lebanese parents, Toni Breidinger first caught the racing bug when she was nine years old, after her father bought go-karts for her and her twin sister Annie.
 You could technically say that Toni's racing career started at Sonoma Raceway in California.
 That's where the Breidinger sisters raced their go-karts in 2009.
 But, when Toni moved to North Carolina after graduating high school, things started to get serious.

 In 2016, Toni secured the championship in the USAC Speed2 Western Pavement Midget Series, and the following year, she raced late models alongside Hailie Deegan.
 Breidinger would go on to rack 19 USAC victories, making her the winningest female driver in the club's history.
 Needless to say, she got all the right attention for all the right reasons, and in 2018, she was invited to compete part-time in the ARCA Menards Series with Venturini Motorsports.

-While 2020 was a bust for almost everyone, Toni Breidinger drove in eight races on the Carolina Pro Late Model Series.
-She piloted the No. 80 car for DLP Motorsports to four top-10 finishes and three top-5 finishes.
+In 2019, Breidinger and teammate Natalie Decker tried out for the W Series, an all-female racing championship series.
+While she didn't make the final cut there, she continued racing late models with GMS Racing.
+While 2020 was a bust for almost everyone due to the COVID-19 pandemic, Toni Breidinger raced in eight events on the Carolina Pro Late Model Series circuit.
+She piloted the No. 80 car for DLP Motorsports to four top-10 finishes and three top-five finishes.